Sivamani-18/JS-Courses/README.md

 ```

 ### unshift()
 Adds one or more elements to the beginning of an array and returns the new length of the array.
+[Back To Top](#table-of-contents)
 ```javascript
 var fruits = ["Banana", "Orange"];
 fruits.unshift("Apple");